vn971/roboCup/README.markdown

 * organising many of the tournaments in 2012
 * help in organising and advertising the tournament A LOT

-Vasya Novikov:

-* invention of RoboCups
-* 100% of code written here yet
-* adding and promoting 4cross rules
-* creation and promotion fo the Swiss tournament system amongst Points game

-Copyright: Vasya Novikov 2012-2016
+Copyright: Vasya Novikov 2012-present
-License: AGPL v3 or later
+License: AGPL v3 or (at your option) any later version